[A friend asked me for advice for her brother, who’d been recently diagnosed. So I opened a bottle of wine.]

-Sorry to hear the news and good luck with the operation.
-I’m not a big fan of giving advice – I dread it actually – but I remember feeling lost, pretty much from diagnosis onwards.
+I’m so sorry to hear the news – good luck with the operation.
+A has asked me to write to you with some advice.
+I’m not a big fan of giving advice, I’m afraid – I dread it actually – but I remember feeling lost, pretty much from diagnosis onwards and nothing I found online seemed very genuine.
+There was lots of talk about little things, like courage or religion, but not very much about the big things, like chatting to family or what it actually felt like.
 The below is an effort to at least give a badly drawn map as per Holub’s poem.
 It may not be a route to anywhere sensible but it is, at least, a route that has been taken.

 You’ll do it wrong

 I spent most of my time feeling like I was being told off by, or letting down, the people I loved.
 It wasn’t until in remission when talking to a charming woman at the Marsden hospital, a fellow patient, that I learned we all do it wrong.
 We were laughing about how cross people got with us.
 As she said, “I’ve just never managed to have cancer the way people want me to.”
 Well neither did I. And I suspect neither will you.

 For me, the period before the operation was surreal but fine.
 Lots of phone calls, medical records, CT scans and the like.
 Then hospital.
 Then waking up.
 And then the slow process of it sinking in.
 When I was asked before the operation if I was OK, I could honestly say yes.
 Everyone else seemed far more upset than me.
 It was only afterwards, when everyone was breathing a sigh of relief, that everything began to unravel.
 And at that point, everyone else tends to look a bit surprised and ask “What’s wrong?”.
 It took me a while to realise that there is a delay.
 It only starts sinking in when most people think you should be fine.
 I wish I’d been ready for that.

 Brief your nearest and dearest